pvp-masterk/6b6twiki/docs/Players/hokindo9000.md

 - Discovered Folia crash exploit
 - Reached all world borders in all dimensions
 - Cleared a majority of all netherrack at nether spawn
+- Caused the first 2 ever chunk reversions in early 2023

 ## Skin